 So, look and ask around – hosting a bed and breakfast is beneficial to you and your community.

 A farm educational tour is something that would be great for a one person operation.
 Many farm tours happen during the year and are given to students at schools.
 The main thing that is required is paperwork protecting the farm in case a student gets hurt.
 I would also recommend a take home gift – something small but memorable from their event.
 Taking a class photo and sending it to the school is a great idea.

 Urban Roots Farm in Austin has their tours divided up by ages and talks about the different offerings.
 For students past the third grade, they allow them to work on the farm for half an hour for hands-on experience in addition to the different educational aspects.

 For the Adults

-Another great way to go about this is to form an educational tour with other farmers in the area.
+Another great way to go about this is to form an educational tour with other farmers in the area as ideas for agritourism.
 Offer a set price and give the customers a chance to go to each farm on a given date.
 If it includes a dinner or something of the sort – even better.

 Beyond the tours, you could also offer educational classes where people come to learn how to use your products.
 I, personally, am planning to take a cheese making class, cake decorating class, and an espresso making class all within the next year.

 Adults find this fun, it's a chance to break away from their normal lives and learn something new.
 It makes a perfect date-night or girlfriend hang-out night.
 I'm fully convinced adults are just kids in bigger bodies and with more responsibilities.

 And don't be afraid to get creative.
 There is a winery in Washington that is offering to teach the wine making process in four days scattered throughout the year, as well as another farm that teaches new farmers how to process their own chickens.

 This is a good one for the farmer who doesn't want to spend all year working with the ideas for agritourism, instead, this focuses on a once-a-year event.
 Unlike farm-to-table dinners, a festival will bring in multiple people and different aspects of food life.